Carrots Are Orange

 The Science of Light - Prism

-The white light is separated into the spectrum of colors (red, orange, yellow, blue, green, purple).
+The white light is separated into a spectrum of colors (red, orange, yellow, blue, green, and purple).
 Rain acts as a prism in nature as it reflects the sunlight.
 You can make a rainbow by using a pan of water in bright sunlight and a small mirror.
-Then, place the mirror on the inside of the pan of water and over it until you see a rainbow nearby.
-Call this your DIY prism.

 What is Light Energy?